-5.1 DA Cells Thawing Method
+5.1 DA Cells-Thawing Method

-Note: Once cells are thawed per the instructions below, cells must be counted and the density adjusted to the appropriate level as specified in Section 7.0, Assay Procedure, prior to analysis.

-- 1. Rapidly thaw the vial of cells by placing at 37°C in a water bath with gentle agitation for 1-2 minutes.
+- Note: Once cells are thawed per the instructions below, cells must be counted and the density adjusted to the appropriate level prior to analysis, as specified in Section 7, Assay Procedure. - 1.
+Rapidly thaw the vial of cells by placing at 37°C in a water bath with gentle agitation for 1-2 minutes.
 Do not submerge vial in water. - 2.
 Decontaminate the vial by wiping with 70% ethanol before opening in a Class II biological safety cabinet. - 3.
 Transfer the vial contents drop-wise into 10 mL of Assay Medium in a sterile 15-mL conical tube. - 4.
 Centrifuge cells at $200 \times g$ for 5 minutes. - 5.
 Aspirate supernatant and resuspend the cell pellet in 1 mL fresh Assay Medium. - 6.
 Count the cells. - 7.
-Proceed to Section 7, Assay Procedure.
-Adjust the cell density with Assay Medium to the appropriate cell density as specified in Section 7.
+Adjust the cell density with Assay Medium to the appropriate cell density as specified in Section 7.0.